Tom94/tclaude/README.md

 tai "What is the state of the art in physically based rendering?"
 > [Uses web search and responds with citations.]
 ```

+### Sessions

+Once you're done chatting, the session will be automatically named and saved as `<session-name>.json` in the working directory.

+You can resume the session with `tai -s <session-name>.json`.

+Customize where sessions are saved by passing `--sessions-dir <dir>` or by setting the `TAI_SESSIONS_DIR` environment variable.

 ### Extended thinking